 In the service section, you will find a continuation of the glossary of English, French, and Italian terms used in insolvency law, as well as the latest insolvency statistics.
-As ever, the Yearbook also contains the text of current legislation, notably the two sections of the Reconstruction Assistance Act 2021 (Aufbauhilfegesetz 2021, AufbhG) (Federal Gazette | 2021, p.
-4149 f.) which introduced amendments to the Insolvency Code (Insolvenzordnung, InsO).
+As ever, the Yearbook also contains the latest statutory texts.

-Achern, December 2021
+Achern, December 2022

-Dr Annerose Tashiro Attorney-at-Law in Germany Registered Foreign Lawyer (London)
+Dr Annerose Tashiro Attorney-at-Law in Germany Registered Foreign Lawyer